Amourspirit/python-ooouno-ex/ex/auto/impress/odev_slide_to_image2/README.md

-# Impress Slide to Image
+# Impress Slide to Image 2

 <p align="center">
     <img src="https://user-images.githubusercontent.com/4193389/198423388-f8845bec-781a-42ef-b8cf-20bb13b9cb43.png">
 </p>

-Saves a given page of a slide presentation (e.g. ppt, odp) as an image file (e.g. "gif", "png", "jpeg", "wmf", "bmp", "svg")
+Saves a given page of a slide presentation (e.g. ppt, odp) as an image file (e.g. "png", "jpg")

-Custom Filter can be created to have more control over the output image.
-This example uses filters for `jpeg` and `png`.
+Like [odev_slide_to_image](../odev_slide_to_image/) example this example also exports a slide to an image.

-Like [odev_slide_to_image2](../odev_slide_to_image2/) example this example also exports a slide to an image.
+However, this example uses the built in methods of ``DrawPage`` to export the slide to an image.
-The main difference is filter can be passed in directly to the `export` method.
-However there are not events to subscribe to.
+The advantage of using this method is that it raise events that can be used to modify and track the progress of the export.

 This demo uses [OOO Development Tools]